-When I was eight-years-old, I watched the greatest film of my life: Jurassic Park.
+When I was eight-years-old, I watched the greatest film I had ever seen: Jurassic Park.
 Steven Spielberg and Michael Crichton led me to discover my love for stories, science-fiction and spectacle -- and how to annoy people by reciting the spelling of 'palaeontology'.
-At first, I wanted to be a palaeontologist.
-But I soon realised that crafting emotional, thrilling and mindbending stories was what I wanted to do with my life.
-There's no better job in my opinion.
+As a child, I desperately wanted to be a palaeontologist like Dr. Alan Grant.
+But as I got older, I realised that crafting emotional, thrilling and mind-bending stories was what I wanted to do with my life.
+It was the script that became my obsession.

-Born of mix ethnicities (Caucasian and Eurasian), I migrated to Singapore from the United Kingdom when I was thirteen.
+When I was thirteen, I migrated with my family to Singapore from the UK.
 Here I embarked on my dream of being a writer and filmmaker.
-To master the craft of storytelling, I enrolled in Ngee Ann Polytechnic's Diploma in Film, Sound and Video.
-Here I wrote scripts and made my own short films.
-After graduating, I pursued a BFA in Creative Producing from Dodge College of Film and Media Arts, Chapman University, to learn the business side of the craft.
+I enrolled in Ngee Ann Polytechnic's Diploma in Film, Sound and Video, and here I learnt how to make my own films and the art of cinema.
+After graduating, I pursued a BFA in Creative Producing from Dodge College of Film and Media Arts, Chapman University, to learn the business aspect of the craft.

 Whilst a student, I pitched and developed an original children's animation series with Cartoon Network (Hong Kong) after winning their SNAPTOONS' competition from a pool of 40 animation companies and producers.
-Upon graduation, I wrote for commercials, animation, comic books and international networks.
+Whilst developing the show, I wrote for commercials, animation, comic books and international networks.
 This included children's preschool channel Zoomoo, and its spin-off series Zoomoo's Got Brains, which was nominated at the Asian Television Award 2015 for Best Preschool Programme.

 As a scriptwriter for television, companies and brands, I've written for diverse clients such as Mediacorp Studios, Singapore Tourism Board, Singtel, Google, OCBC, Grab, MyRepublic, AIA, Razer, Jones Lang LaSalle, J.Walter Thompson, and many more.

 Today, I've been lucky enough to have been a fiction writer and screenwriter for nearly a decade.
-Having my childhood years in England, and my adulthood in Singapore, has afforded me a unique perspective of the world -- and a more nuanced eye for Western sensibilities, Asian values, and embracing the misrepresented.
+Growing up in England and Singapore has afforded me with a unique perspective of the world: a more nuanced eye for Western sensibilities, Asian values, and embracing the misrepresented.
 I try to bring this viewpoint to my work, truly believing that the future of storytelling lies in breaking social barriers, exploring never-before-seen stories, and empowering characters with unique cultural voices.

 And that's my story.
 I continue to write for books, television, online platforms, and blog about creativity and storytelling.
 Thank you for visiting my website!
 Feel free to reach out if you'd like to collaborate or discuss why dinosaurs have feathers.